 Most argue that if we are to believe the doctrine of reincarnation, then the number of human beings on earth should have decreased, rather than increased since many souls reach moksha and are liberated that they do not even reincarnate.
 However, each human soul can reincarnate as subhuman beings in the course of evolution.
 As such, human beings can increase in number.
 Be it the human soul or the subhuman soul, divinity exists in all.
 Else, the idea of God’s omnipresence is violated.

-The found of the Yoga system, Patanjali says that one species can evolve into another species where circumstance changes and creates a suitable environment for evolution.
-This is called Jatyantara Parinama and this means that evolution is supported by the concept of reincarnation too.(Last Updated On: March 1, 2020)
+The found of the Yoga system, Maharishi Patanjali says that one species can evolve into another species where circumstance changes and creates a suitable environment for evolution.
+This is called Jatyantara Parinama and this means that evolution is supported by the concept of reincarnation too.(Last Updated On: July 14, 2020)